 There’s an immense amount of production that goes into each article we write for A&H Magazine’s monthly editions.
 Emails, phone calls, photo set ups, missed connections, more emails etc etc. I’m often asked (and sometimes wish) if there’s an option for a fast-forward button, which in time we’d be able to produce a large quantity of work in a shorter amount of time.
 It’s possible, but at our magazine’s root it’s not what we’re about.

-This piece may get over-looked (with a title of Pizza & Beers) but it was one of the most enjoyable pieces I’ve produced in the past year for A&H. Technically, I’m the chief “Fashion Director”, which to be transparent with myself and our readers I have a difficult time accrediting my title and many others.
+This piece may get over-looked (with a title of Pizza & Beers) but it was one of the most enjoyable pieces I’ve produced in the past year.
+I recently started brewing my own beer after reading the Mr Beer Kit reviews.
+Technically, I’m the chief “Fashion Director”, which to be transparent with myself and our readers I have a difficult time accrediting my title and many others.
 In the realest sense, I have absolutely no background in fashion and/or design.
 I graduated from college in 2008 with a degree in Early Childhood Education (surprise, I’m actually a 1st grade teacher).
 My interest in design, people, and menswear began after my travels to Europe (which every single 20’s something should have a passport and start saving).
 Upon my return, I decided to link up with a tailor in town and hopefully begin a new educational chapter in my life.

 I met Mike Trotta in the Spring of 2010, which yes was three years ago.
 I knew from the start that I wanted to write a piece on his work as a master tailor.
 His genuine yet precise manner is contagious and keeps you in tune from start to finish.
 I couldn’t quite put my finger on how I wanted to put it all together.
 I went through countless image boards and tried to piece everything together.
 Up until two weeks ago I still had no idea how I wanted to share his passion, creativity, and over-whelming talent.
 I was sitting with Josh, whom I may add is an absolutely genius and apprentice to Mike, and we were talking about plans for the latter part of the week when I suggested we get a pizza and share a beer with Mike.
 In the book it went.